Murdalay/bem-core/common.docs/reference/reference.en.md

 When evaluating the expression `apply` the following steps will be done:
  1. Expressions evaluation (assignment) of the block `expressions`.
  2. The call of templates' selection and execution procedures in the context obtained at the step 1.
- 3. Restore the values of variables.
+ 3. Restore the values of the variables.

 The construction `apply(expressions)` is a short form of the expression `local(expressions)(apply())`.